 - Damage caused by natural flooding from an external body of water: You must purchase a separate flood insurance policy if you live in a low-lying area along a river, lake, stream or ocean.
 The average flood insurance policy premium is $700 per year, according to the Federal Emergency Management Agency (FEMA).

 - Damage from ongoing and unresolved maintenance issues: If you’ve had a leaky pipe or rain seeping through a window frame on a regular basis, for example, you most likely won’t be covered.

 - Water backup from an outside sewer or drain: Most standard homeowners policies don’t provide coverage if water backs up into your home through an outside sewer or drain.
 While many insurance providers offer supplemental sewer backup coverage, the cost varies from $50-250 per year.

 How Can I Repair Major Water Damage?

 Whether your claim gets approved or not, you still have to act fast to fix the water damage to your home.
 In the case of major flooding, the sooner you get on it, the better.
 In minor water damage emergencies, you can get away with vacuuming up the water quickly from a flooded dishwasher, for example.
-But in many cases, your clean up is more complicated, which involve removing standing water, replacing carpeting and flooring and repairing the significant structural damage.
+But in many cases, your cleanup is more complicated, which involves removing standing water, replacing carpeting and flooring, and repairing the significant structural damage.

 - Floors (hardwood and carpeting)

 - Heating and air conditioning systems

 The Environmental Protection Agency recommends throwing out carpeting and other materials that haven’t been completely cleaned and dried within 48 hours of water damage.
-Standing water and wet materials are a breeding ground for viruses, bacteria and mold, which can cause disease and allergic reactions.
+Standing water and wet materials are a breeding grounds for viruses, bacteria, and mold, which can cause disease and allergic reactions.
 In severe cases, you should consider hiring a water damage restoration company.